Frequentist Guarantees of Distributed (Non)-Bayesian Inference: Asymptotic Normality

-The result shows a sampling rate of $\sqrt{t}$, meaning no agent loses parametric efficiency when performing distributed inference in the fully connected network compared to the single-node network.
-This helps ensure the scalability of the approach.
-However, the main benefit of having communication between agents is the robustness of the uncertainty quantification.
-In Theorem~\ref{thm:bvm1}, the normal approximation to the distributed Bayes posterior uses the inverse of the average Fisher information across all agents as a covariance matrix.
-The intuition is that the individual agent's uncertainty about the ground truth eventually aligns with the network's average level of uncertainty, achieved irrespective of the agent's initial uncertainty or the particular statistical model they employ.
-Notably, this attribute is a protective mechanism in scenarios where a few agents might be subject to anomalous levels of uncertainty, potentially due to adversarial activities or other forms of data corruption.
+The result establishes a sampling complexity of $\sqrt{t}$, indicating that all agents achieve \textbf{parametric efficiency} when performing distributed inference in a fully connected network comparable to a single-node network.
+While parametric efficiency is not surprising from BvM, our result also shows that communication among agents enhances the \textbf{robustness of uncertainty quantification}.
+In Theorem~\ref{thm:bvm1}, the precision matrix of the limiting Gaussian is the average of Fisher information $V_{\theta_0}$ across agents.
+The intuition here is that each agent’s uncertainty about the ground truth eventually aligns with the network’s average level of uncertainty, regardless of the agent’s initial uncertainty or the specific statistical model they use.
+This suggests that communication can act as a protective mechanism in adversarial settings, where the posterior of a few agents might suffer from abnormally high uncertainty due to data contamination.

+In the social learning context, \Cref{thm:bvm1} extends existing asymptotic results to a large-time, continuous $\Theta$ setting.
+Previous results, such as \cite{Uribe2022-1,Uribe2022-2}, established consistency and concentration bounds for $p_t^j(\theta)$ when $\Theta$ is discrete or compact.
+In comparison, \Cref{thm:bvm1} assumes $\Theta$ to be an open subset of $\R^d$.
+Beyond recovering posterior consistency, \Cref{thm:bvm1} provides a richer asymptotic characterization of the distributed posterior in the sense that it guarantees 1) the frequentist coverage of posterior credible sets and 2) (rate-)efficient and robust inference under the distributed posterior.

 The differentiability in quadratic means (DQM) assumption (Assumption \ref{assumption: regularity}(c)) in Theorem~\ref{thm:bvm1} may be difficult to verify in practical settings.
-We replace the abstract DQM assumptions with a second-order smoothness assumption on the private log-likelihoods Assumption \ref{assumption: regularity}(e).
+We replace the abstract DQM assumptions with a second-order smoothness assumption on the private log-likelihoods (Assumption \ref{assumption: regularity}(e)).

 \begin{corollary} Theorem~\ref{thm:bvm1} holds if Assumption \ref{assumption: regularity}(c) is replaced with Assumption \ref{assumption: regularity}(e). \end{corollary}

 Both differentiability in quadratic means (DQM) assumption (Assumption \ref{assumption: regularity}(c)) and the Lipschitz gradient assumption (Assumption \ref{assumption: regularity}(d)) can be replaced with a third-order smoothness assumption (Assumption \ref{assumption: regularity}(f)) which is often called the classical condition for asymptotic normality of M - estimators \citep{VanderVaart2000}. \begin{corollary} Theorem~\ref{thm:bvm1} holds if Assumption \ref{assumption: regularity}(c) and \ref{assumption: regularity}(d) are replaced with Assumption \ref{assumption: regularity}(f). \end{corollary} The proofs of Corollary~\ref{cor:bvm1} and Corollary~\ref{cor:bvm2} are based on bounding the second and third-order terms in the Taylor expansion of $f_t^j(\theta)$, respectively.
 We can substitute more model regularity assumptions by bounding higher-order terms in the Taylor expansion.